GoogleCloudPlatform/cloud-ops-sandbox/src/ratingservice/README.md

 # Rating Service

 Rating Service is a microservice in Python developed to run on App Engine Standard Environment.
-It manages ratings of the Hipster shop products graded in scale from 1 to 5.
+It manages ratings of the Online Boutique products graded in scale from 1 to 5.
 The collection of pairs {entity id, rating} are stored in Postgres database managed by Cloud SQL.
 The service exposes GET APIs to get a collection of all managed ratings or to get a rating of the specific product.
 It is possible to submit a new vote for the product's rating.
 New vote get recollected on demand and the new product rating is calculated as an average of the current rating and all submitted votes.